jpodwys/superagent-cache/README.md

 # What Does the Default Configuration Give Me?

-You get the 'default configuration' when you don't provide any params to the `require('superagent-cache')()` command.
-This will return a fresh instance of `superagent` and bundle an instance of [cacheModule](https://github.com/jpodwys/cache-service-cache-module) for storing data. `cacheModule` is a slim, in-memory cache.
+You get the 'default configuration' when you only provide a superagent instance to the `require('superagent-cache')()` command.
+This will patch the passed instance of `superagent` and bundle an instance of [cacheModule](https://github.com/jpodwys/cache-service-cache-module) for storing data. `cacheModule` is a slim, in-memory cache.

 # How Do I Use a Custom Configuration?

-To use a custom configuraiton, take advantage of the the three optional params you can hand to `superagent-cache`'s [`require` command](#user-content-requiresuperagent-cachesuperagent-cache) (`superagent`, `cache`, and `defaults`) as follows:
+To use a custom configuraiton, take advantage of the the two optional params you can hand to `superagent-cache`'s [`require` command](#user-content-requiresuperagent-cachesuperagent-cache) (`cache`, and `defaults`) as follows:

 ```javascript
 //Require superagent and the cache module I want